thephpleague/commonmark/README.md

  - [Markua](https://github.com/dshafik/markua) - Markdown parser for PHP which intends to support the full Markua spec.
  - [CommonMark Table Extension](https://github.com/webuni/commonmark-table-extension) - Adds the ability to create tables in CommonMark documents.
  - [CommonMark Attributes Extension](https://github.com/webuni/commonmark-attributes-extension) - Adds a syntax to define attributes on the various HTML elements.
- - [Alt Three Emoji](https://github.com/AltThree/Emoji) An emoji parser for CommonMark, that integrates with [Laravel Markdown](https://github.com/GrahamCampbell/Laravel-Markdown).
+ - [Alt Three Emoji](https://github.com/AltThree/Emoji) An emoji parser for CommonMark.

 If you build your own, feel free to submit a PR to add it to this list!